 A proverb is a short saying, which states a general truth or gives advice.

-The book of Proverbs certainly contains many of these pithy, wise "sayings" (i.e., adages, or apothegm), but it also includes longer poetic sections, utilizing various rhetorical devices, including parables, allegories, and fables.
-Thus, the Hebrews employ the broader term, mishle (roughly: exemplifications), to describe the book.
+The book of Proverbs certainly contains many of these pithy, wise "sayings" (i.e., adages, or apothegm), but it also includes longer poetic sections, employing various rhetorical devices, including parables, allegories, and fables.
+Thus, the Hebrews use the broader term, mishle (roughly: exemplifications), to describe the book.

 The vast majority of the Proverbs were written by Solomon, the third king of Israel (c.
 1000-930 B.C.).
 Solomon, perhaps the most prosperous of the kings of Israel, was the son of David, the "man after" God's "own heart" (Acts 13.22).